tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 <!-- Sovellus näyttää ensivilkaisulta täsmälleen samalta kuin edellinen versio. -->
 <!-- HTML-koodi on lähes samanlainen, erona on ladattava Javascript-tiedosto (<i>spa.js</i>) ja pieni muutos form-tagin määrittelyssä: -->
 A single page app version of our example application can be found from <https://fullstack-exampleapp.herokuapp.com/spa>.
-At first glance the application looks exactly the same as the previous one.
+At first glance, the application looks exactly the same as the previous one.
-The HTML code is almost identical, but the JavaScript file is different (<i>spa.js</i>) and there are small changes on the form-tag:
+The HTML code is almost identical, but the JavaScript file is different (<i>spa.js</i>) and there is a small change in the form-tag is defined:

 ![](../images/0/25.png)